noxonsu/space2/newsalert/README.md

 npm install
 ```

-### 2. Configure Environment Variables
+### 2. Configure Global Environment Variables

-Create `.env` file with your API credentials:
+Create `.env` file with your global API credentials.
+These will be used as defaults for projects unless overridden in `projects.json`:
 ```env
 # Telegram Bot Configuration
 TELEGRAM_BOT_TOKEN=7215285050:AAHxxxxxxxxxxxxxxxxxxxxxxxxxxx